 Winner of the National Book Award and Pulitzer Prize, The Color Purple is one of the most famous contemporary classic books about the south.

 The story follows Celie’s impossibly hard life over the course of 40 years and focuses on the bigotry and prejudice of the time in rural Georgia and later Tennessee.

 Forced into a loveless marriage, readers watch as Celie finds love elsewhere while reconciling a relationship with her sister who she thought had died years ago.

-Named as The Great American Read and a Pulitzer Prize winner, Lee is truly one of the most well-known southern writers with her famous novel, To Kill A Mockingbird.
+Named The Great American Read and a Pulitzer Prize winner, Lee is truly one of the most well-known southern writers with her infamous novel, To Kill A Mockingbird.

 Scout Finch lives in Maycomb, Alabama with her brother and father, Atticus.
 Atticus is a lawyer during the Great Depression and an extremely racist time in American history.

-Through it all, Scout learns about overcoming prejudice, empathy, and that love prevails over hate.
-Book Information→
+Through it all, Scout learns about overcoming prejudice, and empathy, and that love prevails over hate.